Mulch isn’t the prettiest word in landscaping lingo, but it’s a wonderful thing.

 Pine Bark Nuggets

-Pine bark nuggets are slower to break down than shredded bark, so some homeowners like them because they last longer.
+Pine needles and pine bark nuggets are slower to break down than shredded ones, so some homeowners like them because they last longer.

 But they don’t stay in place as well.
 They’re not a good mulch choice for slopes or other areas where they may be washed away by heavy rain.

 Pine bark nuggets are available in a variety of sizes.
 The bigger the nugget, the longer it lasts.

 The prettiest mulch around, cocoa hull mulch has a fine texture and rich, dark color.
 Don’t forget to sniff — yup, it smells like chocolate.

 But prepare to pay.
 Cocoa hull mulch is one of the priciest mulches.
 On the plus side, it lasts a long time, and its rich color doesn’t fade.